Daylight saving is not observed in Queensland. The time zone in Queensland is Australian Eastern Standard Time (AEST), UTC +10.

 Autumn (March – May)

 It is still very warm in autumn, both day and night, with temperatures averaging between 21.5 - 29°C (70.7 - 84.2°F).
 The rain subsides from April, however the weather can be windy until August.
-Prevailing south easterly winds continue until approx. October.
+Prevailing south easterly winds continue until around October.

 Winter (June – August)